High Holy Days

 Tashlich

 A wonderful, centuries-old ritual in which we symbolically cast off our sins.
 Fun for adults and children alike.
 We traditionally observe Tashlich on Rosh Hashanah Day 1 immediately following the Family Service to make it more convenient for families of all ages to participate.
-For 2023, because Rosh Hashanah falls on a weekend, we’re going to observe Tashlich on Rosh Hashanah Day 2 instead.
-Join us right after our L’dor V’dor Intergenerational Service for Tashlich followed by a family barbecue back at Solel!
+For 2024, because Rosh Hashanah falls on a weekday, we’re going to observe Tashlich on the Sunday right after Rosh Hashanah instead.
+Join us right after Bet Sefer Solel classes for Tashlich followed by a family barbecue back at Solel!
+Everyone is welcome to attend.

 Yom Kippur Mincha and Personal Reflections